slobkerCC/Code-Cube-Docs/docs/tag-monitor/error-monitoring-client-side.md

 1. Publish your Tag Manager container to your production environment.
 2. You’ve received access to the Portal from us.
 In the Portal you can find your Tag Monitor dashboard.
 Data should now automatically come in!

+## Set Up Error Monitoring Notifications

+Once you have completed the aforementioned steps, head over to our [portal](https://portal.code-cube.io/configurations/tag_monitor) and complete the Tag Monitor Configuration Form to start receiving error monitoring notifications as you prefer.